JazzScheme

 To support the new type system, a new experimental specializer / template system is also available.
 Any comments / suggestions on this part are most welcome as it is unclear what is the best approach: templates a la c++, generics a la java, parameterized types, ...

 Note that Jazz as a whole doesn't use the new type system a lot.
 I'd say that around 30 files out of Jazz's 3000+ files use the new type system.
-Annotating only those 30 something critical modules resulted in huge performance improvements.
+Annotating only those 30 something critical units resulted in huge performance improvements.
 Also note that the type annotations are purely optional and removing any of them will not change any code semantics.

 IDE